 Infrequent visitors—Because Hillcrest is an old, mostly sold-out cemetery, and due to population shifts, we only have about one burial per month and maybe 2-3 family visits per week

 A cooperative city government that welcomes the film industry.
-We are not city-owned property so city permits are not required for all productions, but certain film activities such as overnight filming and effects that could create public safety impacts (simulated weapons, fire, smoke, etc.) can trigger the city's film permit process.
+We are not city-owned property so city permits are not required for all productions, but certain film activities such as overnight filming and effects that could create perceived public safety impacts (simulated weapons, fire, smoke, etc.) can trigger the city's film permit process.
 Please visit the link in this bullet point for details and additional notification requirements.

 We have no involvement with family rights to visit graves and can not control when a funeral may be planned for any given location.
 Both are much less common here than most cemeteries.